brdly/brdly/README.md

 <h4 align="center">(He/They)</h4>

 <p align="center">
-I'm a Full Stack Web Developer from Manchester.
+I'm a Full Stack Web Developer from Salford.

 I currently work for Skylab whom I joined in November 2021 and have worked with some awesome clients using a mix of vanilla JavaScript, VueJS and AlpineJS alongside backend coding using PHP with Laravel.